slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"A good life is not a life without problems.
 A good life is a life with good problems."
 -- Mark Manson*

-> *"Writing down one thing you are grateful for each day is the cheapest possible therapy ever."
+> *"Writing down one thing you are grateful for each day is the cheapest possible therapy ever." (...)
+"You can't call it charity unless no one is watching."
 -- Kevin Kelly*

 > *"The blind can’t see.
 The proud will not."